copperbits/awesome-ton/README.md

 ## Contribute

 Pull requests are welcome!
-In the spirit of decentralized applications however.
+In the spirit of decentralized applications, however.
-Feel free to be a part of community, send your [PR to awesome-ton repo](https://github.com/copperbits/awesome-ton/edit/master/README.md) with related and usefull links to TON ecosystem! 👌
+Feel free to be a part of community, send your [PR to awesome-ton repo](https://github.com/copperbits/awesome-ton/edit/master/README.md) with related and useful links to TON ecosystem! 👌

 ## License